waikato-datamining/cuda-test/README.md

 # gpu-test
-Simple Docker images for testing the GPU.
+Simple CUDA-based images for testing the GPU connectivity by running `nvidia-smi` in the container.

 Available images: